 System Engineers calculated an approximate location for the cable fault, but in order to determine the precise location, the original Route Position List (RPL) and charts were required.
 Upon further investigation, it was apparent that the original seabed scans and imagery from the Marine Route Survey (MRS) were needed immediately along with the Emergency Methods of Procedure (MOPs).

-A team of SFOC and IT experts at GBS developed and launched a proprietary patent pending service called “SCDMS®” - the Submarine Cable Document Management system.
+A team of SFOC and IT experts at GBS developed and launched a proprietary service - the only Patented NIST 800-171 Compliant service called “SCDMS®” - the Submarine Cable Document Management system.

-SCDMS® is built specifically to manage all of the documentation required to design, build, maintain, repair and sell undersea cable systems; this includes CAD drawings, plans, images, video and other unique file types that other Document Management (DM) systems are not able to upload.
+SCDMS® is uniquely designed to manage all of the documentation required to design, build, maintain, repair and facilitate the transfer of undersea cable systems; this includes RPLs, SLDs, Crossing Agreements, Permits, CAD drawings, MOPs, images, video, sonar files and other unique file types that other Document Management (DM) systems are not able to upload.

 Fortunately, the GBS WPA customer encountering the cable emergency had already employed SCDMS® for all cable system documentation.
-Thousands of pages had been instantly organized into categorized folders and were able to be searched with the powerful SCDMS® tool, which produces immediate layered search results.
+Thousands of pages were organized into SFOC-specific folders.
+A single search with the powerful keyword search tool produced each needed document almost immediately.

-The GBS customer was able to produce the RPL, MRS and MOPs with a few mouse clicks and share them in near real-time to contractors, engineers and experts thousands of miles away.
+The GBS customer was able to produce the RPL, MRS and MOPs and share them in near real-time to contractors, engineers and experts thousands of miles away.